 To find a Parkland Community Health Plan doctor, use the interactive search tool, or you can view the PDF versions of the directory.
-These PDF versions are updated four times a year.
+These PDF versions are updated monthly.

 Call our Member Services department Monday - Friday from 8 am to 5 pm.

 Use the interactive provider search tool to find the name or location of a healthcare provider, pharmacy provider, behavioral health provider, urgent care center, or hospital.
 Our provider directory is a list of all types of network providers and their names, addresses, phone numbers, specialties, education, board certification, languages spoken, ages served, and more.
 Call Member Services if you need help locating an in-network provider or if you’d like us to send you a printed copy.

 If you have been getting healthcare services at a clinic and you want to keep going there, please choose one of the doctors in the clinic as your primary care provider.
 The primary care provider you pick needs to be listed in our provider directory.

 Some of the providers that you can also choose from to be your primary care provider are: family doctors; pediatricians (for children); OB/GYNs (woman’s doctor); general practitioners (GPs); advanced nurse practitioners (ANPs); Federally Qualified Health Clinics (FQHCs); and Rural Health Clinics (RHCs).

 Everyone in your family can pick their own doctor.
 Once you have picked a main doctor, call Member Services to tell us the name of your main doctor.